HaColab2k/Data-analyst/Pages/Titanic_ML_Disaster.md

 - [Dataset description and features classification](#Dataset-description-and-features-classification)
 - [Features classification](#Features-classification)
 ## Overview
-In this compitition, I binary classification technique of machine learning to create a model that predicts which passengers survived the Titanic shipwreck.
-I used Kaggle's API to download and unzip datasets by using Zipfile and Os modules then using Numpy, Pandas for numerical computations, data manipulation and analysis.
+In this competition, I used Kaggle's API to download datasets which are unzipped by using Zipfile and Os modules then I used Numpy, Pandas for numerical computations, data manipulation, and analysis.
+Finally, I used binary classification technique of machine learning to create a model that predicts which passengers survived the Titanic shipwreck.
 ## Dataset description
 The data has been split into two groups:
 -training set (train.csv)